jvirico/object_detection_classification/README.md

 The last method implemented corresponds to our own version of Grass-Fire algorithm, using its non-recursive version.
 The algorithm works, but presents similar performance issues as the *FloodFill* version, slowing down very fast when big blobs enter the scene.

-## Blob classificaion
+### Blob (object) classificaion
-For the classification part, a simple Gaussian statistical classifier using only *aspect ratio* feature is implemented.
+For the classification part, a simple Gaussian statistical classifier using the feature *aspect ratio* is implemented.

-The model for classification is empirically obtained, and Mean and Variance for each of the classes (PERSON, CAR and OBJECT) are hardcoded in the C++ Project.
+The reference model for classification is empirically obtained, and Mean and Variance for each of the classes (PERSON, CAR and OBJECT) are hardcoded in the C++ Project.

 As a method to measure the feature distance to the model classes' features, we use Euclidean Distance:

 $ED(\overrightarrow{f},\overrightarrow{f_{m}}) = \sum_{i=1}^{n}\sqrt{(f_{i}-\mu_{mi})^2}$